egustavsson/vector-analysis/README.md

 ### Input

-- PacBio CCS reads as unmapped BAM
+- PacBio CCS reads in FASTA format.
 - Reference genome assembly in FASTA format.
 Described in the analysis [tutorial](#1-preparing-the-genome-and-annotation-file).

 ### How to use